 CBD and medicines: are there any interactions or contraindications?

 While these virtues are increasingly validated by science, one question remains for those on medication: is there a risk in consuming CBD alongside medication?
-Naturalpes reveals everything you need to know about CBD's interactions with medication and its contraindications.
+Naturalpes reveals everything you need to know about CBD and drug interactions, as well as other contraindications to CBD use.

 Do you need to be careful with medication when taking CBD?

 To answer this question briefly: yes, you need to pay attention to the medications you take when using CBD.
+Interactions between CBD and medications, for example, can influence the effectiveness of treatments.
 Talking to your doctor about CBD is essential if you want to avoid any risks.
-The dangers of CBD are low, and possible drug interactions have yet to be fully investigated.
+The dangers of CBD are small, however, and possible drug interactions have yet to be fully investigated.

 In any case, only a health professional can tell you if there is a drug interaction between your treatment and the use of CBD.